 Most OPEC members view high oil prices as a short-term boon.
 However, those same high prices can spur importing countries to make investments in alternative fuel sources, a dynamic that is already underway.

 The most prominent challenge to OPEC today comes from unconventional oils, such as shale-based energies, that have become available through recent technological advancements.
 In 2009, after a nearly forty-year decline in U.S. crude oil production, shale and sand-based oil extraction helped ramp up output.
-A decade later, U.S. production levels are higher than ever and double those of 2009.
+In the decade since, U.S. production has more than doubled.

-Indeed, friction between Russia and Saudi Arabia came to a head in March 2020, as global measures to contain the coronavirus pandemic led to waning oil demand and a steep drop in prices.
+Indeed, friction between Russia and Saudi Arabia came to a head at the onset of the pandemic in 2020.
 Saudi Arabia pushed for OPEC+ members to reduce production at a meeting in Vienna in early March.
 Russia, leery of a reduced market share and frustrated by U.S. sanctions targeting its flagship oil company Rosneft, refused.
-In response, Riyadh initiated a price war by ramping up production—a strategy it has employed successfully in the past—to force Moscow back to the table, CFR’s Jaffe explains.
+In response, Riyadh initiated a price war by ramping up production—a strategy it has employed successfully in the past—to force Moscow back to the table, Jaffe explains.
 Trump, expressing concern about the damage rock-bottom oil prices would inflict on the U.S. industry, stepped in and tried to broker a truce, and by early April the OPEC+ countries had tentatively agreed to cut production by as much as 20 million barrels a day.

 Longer term, the advent of electric vehicles that run on renewable energy resources represents an existential threat to OPEC.
 Jaffe and Morse write that rising fossil fuel costs coupled with government subsidies for renewables have spurred investments in the sector.
-As climate change concerns take center stage in the coming years, OPEC could take a hit.
+In the United States, Biden has called for massive investments in clean energy production.
+And as climate change concerns take center stage in the coming years, OPEC could take a hit.

 Looking to the Future

 Meanwhile, divisions within OPEC are likely to persist.
-In January 2019, for example, Qatar officially withdrew from OPEC, signaling its disapproval with Saudi Arabia’s dominance over the organization and an ongoing Saudi-led blockade of the country.
+In 2019, for example, Qatar officially withdrew from OPEC, signaling its disapproval of Saudi Arabia’s dominance over the organization and a Saudi-led blockade of the country.
+Though the blockade ended in 2021, Qatar has said it will not move to rejoin the bloc.
 If Riyadh continues to pursue a more assertive foreign policy, it could be a challenge for the cartel to remain cohesive.
 For OPEC and its newfound partner Russia, this possibility, combined with the rise of shale oil, increasing U.S. energy independence, and global efforts to fight climate change, portend a prolonged period of uncertainty.

 This CFR timeline looks at the history of U.S. oil dependence and its impact on American foreign policy.